Coosis/blog/content/posts/adventofcoderegex/index.md

 Similar to the first part, there are some garbage lines.
 This time there are multiple lines, so we have to use command:
+(Also, I got lucky because none of the garbage lines had digits at the start)
 ```
 :%s/\v^\D.*$\n//
 ```
-And now to get rid of the newlines, I used:
+And now to get rid of the empty lines, I used:
 ```
 :%s/\v^\n//
 ```